Radiologic Technology

 When will I know if I am accepted to the program?

-Applicants will be notified in writing within two weeks of the admission meeting of admission status.
-After the review of applications, each student will be offered admission, placed on the alternate list, or denied admission.
+Applicants will be notified in writing of admission status within two weeks of the admission meeting.
+After the review of applications, each student will be offered admission, placed on the alternate list or denied admission.
 Alternates will be offered conditional admission as positions on the conditional admission list become available.
 All students, including those on alternate lists, are required to attend a mandatory orientation meeting to receive program information and requirements.

 How do I hold my seat if I am accepted?